AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 ColinNiu\
 Jacob Walser

-And for feedback from pilots:\
+And for feedback from pilots and drivers:\
 Jye Smith\
-Markus Gritsch
+Markus Gritsch\
+Voodoobrew

 (and many more)